maskboyAvi/Evently/task.md

 Communication
 Clarity of explanations in documentation and video.

 Evently is your chance to showcase how you’d design and implement a backend system that balances correctness, performance, and scalability.
-We’re excited to see your solution! ✨
+We’re excited to see your solution!

-I want you to give me entire project with all the steps required from setup till deployment.
-Also I want to learn the entire codebase as well so explain everything like concepts used and how that works.

-Hence explain what we doing, how it works.
-Then give code .

-Also Later I want to use docker to deploy but for all dependency I want to download on my local so first check what we neeed and then move ahead.
-Also keep in mind all necessary and optional tasks as I want to implement all at the end, Also later I will ask you to integrate this to some frontend as well but lets move step by step.